 - In the same pan, heat ¾ tablespoon butter in nonstick pan over low heat.
 Melt the butter slowly; the butter should not foam or sizzle.
 Carefully crack the eggs into the pan, one by one.
 Cover the pan with a lid and cook for 5 minutes or until the whites have solidified and the yolks have slightly thickened.

 - Assemble the sandwiches.
 Lay 3 slices bacon per waffle on half of the waffle.
 Top with 2 fried eggs each and 1 tablespoon pesto, reserving the remaining pesto for next time.
 Serve.

 **Helpful tips and common mistakes

-The combination of Canadian bacon, sunny side up eggs and pesto just can't be beat.
+The combination of Canadian bacon, sunny-side-up eggs, and pesto just can't be beaten.
 I prefer the Canadian bacon for the slight sweetness it has compared to regular bacon, but choose what your heart desires!
 I don't think I even have to tell you how delicious these sandwiches were.
 Another great factor?
 The waffles can be reheated in the toaster oven and crisp up beautifully.
 Stay tuned for my next post for another waffle sandwich (hint: it's a sweet version!).

 For more breakfast inspiration check out this goat cheese, chive, and smoked salmon dutch baby!